The Definitives

 Appropriately, the film has proven inscrutable for some audiences and profoundly revealing for others.
 In presenting a visual text ripe with metaphor and puzzlework, its inherent perplexity also summarizes a thematic schema that flows through the Coens’ every film since their splendid debut in 1984, Blood Simple.
 Indeed, even as Larry preaches the Uncertainty Principal to his students, he fails to apply the equation’s notion that one can never really know “what’s going on” to his own life.
 If only he could see that there are only assumptions and perspective; how persistently one clings to those ideas, however intangible they may be, remains the deciding factor of their importance.
 The film seems to argue the old adage that there are two sides to every story.
-For every event in Larry Gopnik’s life through the course of the film, there are two possibilities.
+There are two possibilities for every event in Larry Gopnik’s life throughout the course of the film.
 The central questions to the narrative concern finding some reconciliation between belief and doubt, known and unknown, certain and uncertain.
-With the inclusion of Heisenberg’s Uncertainty Principle and also Schrödinger’s Cat Paradox as crucial symbolic elements to the plot, the Coens suggest that nothing can be truly known, only speculated on, therefore asking questions proves a pointless act.
-Unless of course Larry assigns his own significance to the events in his life.
+With the inclusion of Heisenberg’s Uncertainty Principle and also Schrödinger’s Cat Paradox as crucial symbolic elements to the plot, the Coens suggest that nothing can be truly known, only speculated on; therefore, asking questions proves a pointless act.
+Unless, of course, Larry assigns his own significance to the events in his life.
 But “I don’t know” and “What’s going on?” are Larry’s foremost expressions repeated throughout the film, and some audiences have walked away uttering much the same.

 Not unlike their 2007 masterwork No Country for Old Men, the means to unlocking this film exists within the first scenes.
 Whereas Tommy Lee Jones’ narration gave way to the human despair and savagery that followed it, the prologue in A Serious Man tells a fable to help illustrate the purpose of the ensuing film: It recounts the tale of a Jewish couple in an old Eastern European village who argue about whether or not their noble guest, played by Fyvush Finkel, is a dybbuk (a Jewish specter).
 The scene appears in a smaller aspect ratio shaped for early cinema, the corners foggily suggesting a red iris that gives the scene a timeless, yet peculiar atmosphere.
 A man comes home to his wife and announces that he met the prominent scholar, Treitle Groshkover, on the road home.
 It being cold outside, the man invited Groshkover to a warm meal.
 The wife’s face goes white; she heard through passing that Groshkover was dead, that he passed some three years ago.
 This must not be Groshkover, she insists; this must be an evil spirit in Groshkover’s body.